Black Friday Marketing – 10 Social Media Post Ideas

 80% of marketers find funny content to be effective, especially while connecting with customers on social media.
 So, during times like Black Friday when customers are bombarded with promotional posts, they appreciate light-hearted humor.
 Memes are pretty effective in achieving this result.

-Even well-known brands like Walmart use humor in their Black Friday marketing.
+Even well-known brands like Amazon use humor in their Black Friday marketing.
 Here is an example.

-The subtlety of the copy makes this post unique and memorable.
+The subtlety of the office humor in this post makes it unique and memorable.
 There is promotion and there is humor – a combination that both brands and customers love.

-Kimp Tip: Memes are growing to be a rage in marketing.
+KIMP Tip: Memes are growing to be a rage in marketing.
 Gone are the times when people thought that memes are only to share inside jokes with friends.
 So, if you wish to communicate with your customers or break the ice with the help of memes, you can also create some branded ones.
-Here’s one by Kimp.

 4. Keep the conversations alive